techl/MonoRemoteDebugger/README.md

 Usage
 ---
-Run MonoRemoteDebugger.Server on linux.
+Run MonoRemoteDebugger.Server on Linux machine.

-> mono MonoRemoteDebugger.Server.exe
+>mono MonoRemoteDebugger.Server.exe

-Install MonoRemoteDebugger.VSExtension.vsix.<br>
+Install MonoRemoteDebugger extension.

-Run Visual Studio 2015.<br>
+Run Visual Studio 2015.

-On the toolbar menu, click MonoRemoteDebugger -> Debug with Mono (remote)<br>
+Toolbar -> MonoRemoteDebugger -> Debug with Mono (remote)

-Type remote IP on the dialog.<br>
+Type remote IP Address .

-Click Connect button.<br>
+Click Connect button.

+Then the program will run and hit the breakpoint which you set on Visual Studio.

-Enjoy your debugging.<br>
+Enjoy you debugging.